sakrelie/SalesDB-TABLEAU-/README.md

 **📌 About the Project-**<br />
 This project was created as part of a Tableau visualization exercise to analyze sales performance.
 It demonstrates the use of advanced table calculations, ranking functions, and aggregation methods to drive business insights.<br />

-Let me know if you want any modifications!